N64Recomp/RecompFrontend/README.md

     - audit exposed funcs, potentially only include functions a base project might need? then the rest could go somewhere else
   - assets
     - need to provide default assets with ability to override
+  - `base_rcss`
+    - scrollbar settings should be configurable
+  - `ui_state`
+    - too much input handling, a lot of code should be within `recompinput`
+      - `check_menu_button_pressed` identity crisis. makes more sense in `profiles.cpp`, can just be `check_mapped_game_input_press` or something similar
+      - `cont_button_to_key`
+      - `cont_axis_to_key`
+      - `draw_hook` is a lot.
+      - controller button repeats
+    - bit of a dumping ground of helper/exposed funcs that could be better categorized
+- `recompinput`
+  - `input_state`
+    - Refactor.
+Handles too much, for example:
+      - polling inputs
+      - updating rumble
+      - game -> recompinput API funcs for controllers, including input, rumble, special controls like gyro

 ## changes needed